cloudmcloudyo/jokes_classifier/README.md

 ### Modeling & Best Model Selection
 ---

 Including the baseline model, I ran 8 models for this project.
-For each non-baseline model, I used either CountVectorizer or TfidfVectorizer to preprocess my data, using custom stop words and token pattern so that I can include "I" in the features as discussed in the EDA section.
+For each non-baseline model, I used either CountVectorizer or TfidfVectorizer to preprocess my data.
+By creating custom stop words and token pattern, I included "I" in the features as discussed in the EDA section.
 I used grid search to find the optimal parameters for logistic regression, K-nearest neighbors, naive bayes, random forest, and extra trees models.
 Due to the limited capacity of my computer, I did not have the luxury to test out thousands of fits for each model.
 As a strategy, I decided to fine tune models as I proceeded.
 Therefore, each model, even though with different methodology, is a little dependant from the previous one.
 For instance, I started with the logistic regression model with max features of 10,000 to 30,000, among other parameters.
 When 10,000 features return the optimal result, I then optimize for a lower number of max features and found 2,000 and 4,000.
 Therefore 2,000 and 4,000 became my benchmark for all the models I run afterwards.
 I didn't even bother to test 10,000 anymore.
 Same thing happend to vectorizers.
 I started by using both vectorizers and as I realized TfidfVectoirzer performs better on my dataset, I decide to drop CountVectorizer on the later models.

 In all models that I performed, I was able to beat the baseline model by significant amount.
 The top 2 highest accuracy came both from logistic regression, at 99% and 98.5%, however the number of max features used in the highest performing model is 4,000 as compared to 2,000 for the second.